21 Boy and Girl Shared Bedrooms: Layouts for Privacy & Small Spaces

 Floor beds or low frames: Montessori-style floor beds are amazing for toddlers.
 No climbing, no falls, and it makes late-night cuddles much easier (yes, you’ll be crawling in there at some point).

-Separate toy storage zones: Sounds small, but it saves your sanity.
-I used to dump all toys in one big bin, and trust me, nothing sparks a sibling fight faster than trying to fish out a single truck buried under Barbie dolls.
-Two bins = peace.
+Separate toy storage zones: Keep Toy Zones Separate.
+This saves your sanity.
+Nothing sparks a fight faster than a truck buried under Barbie dolls.
+Two bins = Peace.

 Neutral but playful theme: Go with base colors like soft yellow, pale green, or light gray.
 Then add personality with bedding—dinosaurs for one, rainbows for the other.
 This way, you don’t end up with a room that looks like a carnival exploded.